 Palm Springs Air Museum

 Featuring a wonderful collection of aircraft from throughout the 20th century, the Palm Springs Air Museum is one of the top Palm Springs attractions.
-History buffs and aircraft enthusiasts will have no shortage of eras to choose from, with planes representing the Second World War, along with the Korean and Vietnam conflicts.
+History buffs and aircraft enthusiasts will have no shortage of eras, with planes representing the Second World War, the Korean War, and Vietnam War.

-An aspect of the experience that helps separate it from other air museums is the tour guides.
-The guides are mostly veterans from past wars, providing guests with invaluable insight not just into the planes but into the stories and major events they were involved in.
-Most of the planes are in the air-conditioned hangars and some are even open to explore firsthand.
+The tour guides are an aspect of the experience that helps separate it from other air museums.
+The guides are mostly veterans from past wars, providing guests with invaluable insight into the planes and the stories and major events they were involved in.
+Most of the planes are in the air-conditioned hangars, and some are even open to explore firsthand.

 Long before travelers rushed to Joshua Tree National Park or experienced the Aerial Tramway, Native Americans lived and thrived in the Indian Canyons.
 Today, you can explore the trio of beautiful canyons via hiking trails, learning more about local history and the heritage of the region’s tribes.

 Indian Canyons is a gorgeous place to visit in the early and late hours before the sun gets too intense.
 One trail takes you through Palm Canyon, where you’ll find creeks, waterfalls, and an enormous grove of California Pines.
 Afterward, stop by the trading post to see authentic Native American artwork and pottery.